hometlt/starcraft-all-races-mods/Change_UED.md

 >
 > Ability to suppress psionic energy field: radius increased from 1.5 to 2.
 >
-> Napoleon MBT: Light unit bonus removed, can now attack in motion.
+> Napoleon MBT: Light unit bonus removed, damage reduced from 30 to 27, can now attack in motion.
 >
 > Radar Ability (Crimson Eye): duration increased from 8 sec to 12 sec.
 >
-> Hurakan: attack range reduced from 3.5 to 1.5, movement speed increased from 4.2 to 4.48, the attack is now 6+7 on the lungs.
+> Hurakan: attack range reduced from 3.5 to 1.5, movement speed increased from 4.2 to 4.48, the attack is now 8+8 on the lungs.
 >
 > Strikefighter: the price has been increased from 150 minerals 75 gas to 150 minerals 100 gas, damage 8 (11 mechanical).
 >
 > Drakkar APC: the speed of movement is reduced from 5.18 to 4.87.
-The cost is increased to 175 minerals.
-Shooting from the inside requires improvement.
+The cost is reduced to 125 minerals.
+Shooting on the move requires improvement.
 >
 > Taranis: Attack reduced from 10+6 on armored to 8+6 on armored, splash reduced from 9+5 on armored to 6+4 on armored.

 **=======Unit production time=======**

 > Garmr: 20 -> 19.
+>
+> Drakkar APC: 32 -> 25.
 >
 > Strike Trooper: 24 -> 21.
 >
 > Taranis: 29 -> 25.
 Lazarus: 36 -> 30.